jcmarti2/TransitLineSimulator/README.md

 # TransitLineSimulator
+## author
+juan carlos martinez mori

 ## about this repository
-this repository contains the TransitLineSimulator
+this repository contains the TransitLineSimulator. to use this package, please refer to the sections

 ## directories
 ### /config: this directory contains the simulation configuration files